rhonegold/copilotyoga/README.md

 Step 1	Download and open the CopilotYoga_Prompts.xlsx (https://github.com/sir-benniboy/copilotyoga/blob/main/CopilotYoga_Prompts.xlsx)

-Step 2	Define a user or distribution list who will be sending out the communications
+Step 2	Define a user or system account who will be sending out the communications

 Step 3	Define a user or distribution list who will be receiving the communications